 The following is an example escalation setup:

-Escalations also have an option of repeating.
-When the time for the last escalation rule passes, the escalation policy will be executed from scratch after the time for repeating (if one is specified) passes.
+Escalations also have an option of "repeating", as shown with the toggle switch (pictured above and below).
+With this option, when the time for the last escalation rule passes, the escalation policy is restarted after the time for repeating (if one is specified) passes.

 - An escalation can be configured to repeat at most 20 times for a single alert.

-When the recipients field of an alert is set to an escalation policy, OpsGenie uses that escalation policy to determine who should be notified when (in what order).
-OpsGenie escalations can be defined via the Escalations Page or Escalations API.
+When the recipients field of an alert is set to an escalation policy, OpsGenie uses that escalation policy to determine who to notify, when, and in what order.
+OpsGenie escalations are defined via the Escalations Page or Escalations API.
 In addition, a default team escalation policy is created automatically for each team.
 When a team is added to an alert, the escalation policy of the team is used to determine who should be notified, and when.
 The following is an example escalation of a team: